The shadow of regular black holes with asymptotically Minkowski core

 Recently, the investigation on the shadows has been extended to regular black holes as well, including rotating Bardeen and Hayward black holes\cite{Abdujabbarov:2016hnw,Tsukamoto:2017fxq,Kumar:2019pjp,Kumar:2020xvu}.
 In history, regular black holes are proposed to resolve the singularity problem in classical general relativity.
 Taking the quantum effects of gravity into account, it is believed that these singularities could be removed or avoided.
 Before a well-defined theory of quantum gravity could be established, people have constructed various regular black holes without singularity at the phenomenological level \cite{Bardeen:1968hnw,Hayward:2005gi,Frolov:2014jva,Ansoldi:2008jw,Xiang:2013sza,Ling:2021olm,Ling:2021abn}.
 These regular black hole models are characterized by a finite Kretschmann scalar curvature.
-Currently, based on our knowledge, we could classify the regular black holes into two classes according to their asymptotical behavior near the center of black holes.
+Currently, as far as we know, there exist various ways to classify the regular black holes either by their symmetry\cite{Bargueno:2020ais,Melgarejo:2020mso} or by their asymptotic behavior near the center of the black hole.
+In this paper, we classify the regular black holes into two classes according to the latter.
 One is the regular black holes with asymptotically de Sitter core, such as Bardeen black hole, Hayward black hole as well as Frolov black hole.
 The other one is the regular black holes with asymptotically Minkowski core, which are characterized by an exponentially suppressing Newton potential.
-Previously, the shadow of regular black holes with de Sitter core have been investigated in \cite{Abdujabbarov:2016hnw}, in this paper we intend to investigate the shadow of regular black holes with Minkowski core.